dariusz-piekarz/configuration_files/README.md

 **pytools Module Overview**

 The `pytools` module is a Python package currently under development (however is ready to be installed).
 It aims to provide a collection of useful functionalities for various purposes.
-Presently, it comprises three main files:
+Presently, it comprises seven main files:

 1. **config**: This file contains tools related to the creation and management of configuration files.
 It offers functionality to handle both YAML and JSON file formats efficiently.